 We need a song transfusion, and fast…absolutely nothing changes in this week’s lineup.

-Ray McDonald's Top 5 Countdown for Week Ending July 18
+Top 5 Songs for Week Ending July 19

 We start out in fifth place, where Sam Smith holds steady with “Stay With Me" his former British chart-topper.
 A remix features Mary J. Blige, and the U.S. soul great has high praise for Sam: she says she loves his talent and sincerity.
 Sam, 22, says working with Mary was a dream come true, and he remembers holding her album in his hand as a young boy.